- Home

 Sex Offender Registration

 Those individuals that are required under law to register as a sexual offender, or update their current registration, may do so on Thursdays, or by appointment through Det.
+Sgt.
 Stephen Borst, 207-604-1319.